rjtanner/StarburstPy/README.md

 I do not maintain the Starburst99 code so I cannot answer (most) technical questions about it.
 Questions about Starburst99 should be directed to Claus Leitherer.

 Example scripts can be found at https://github.com/rjtanner/StarburstPy.
+Code can also be found at https://pypi.org/project/StarburstPy/.

 StarburstPy can also be used to read in Starburst99 data files generated previously.
 See 'read_sb_files.py' for an example.

+Download from github or install using

+pip install StarburstPy

 Questions about StarburstPy should be directed to me, the author.